Rockin' the Suburbs (song)

-"Rockin' the Suburbs" is a song by Ben Folds on the album of the same name.
+"Rockin' the Suburbs" is the title track and lead single to Ben Folds' debut solo album Rockin' the Suburbs, released in 2001.

+Written as a mockery of the nu metal genre, the song peaked at number 28 on the Billboard Alternative Airplay chart.

 Music and lyrics

 Folds said of the inspiration for the song:

 "I used to do this big rant at the end of some gigs with Ben Folds Five.
 The band broke into this big heavy metal thing and I started as a joke to scream in a heavy metal falsetto.
 I found myself saying things like: Feel my pain, I am white, feel my pain.
 I was going to write this song about Korn.
 I don't know, it wasn't as funny when I directed it at somebody.
 So I thought I would write it not directed to anybody.
 I mean, I would be happy to tell the guys from Korn that I wrote a song about them, but I think, when people listen to it, it is a better song when it is not directed to anybody."

 The song parodies Korn and Rage Against the Machine.
 Folds stated of the song "I am taking the piss out of the whole scene, especially the followers."